expressjs/session/README.md

 Session data is stored server-side.

-**Note** Since version 1.5.0, the [`cookie-parser` middleware](https://www.npmjs.com/package/cookie-parser) no longer needs to be used for this module to work.
+**Note** Since version 1.5.0, the [`cookie-parser` middleware](https://www.npmjs.com/package/cookie-parser) no longer needs to be used for this module to work, however other modules may still need it like [`csurf`](https://github.com/expressjs/csurf).
 This module now directly reads and writes cookies on `req`/`res`.
 Using `cookie-parser` may result in issues if the `secret` is not the same between this module and `cookie-parser`.